Uber drivers remain independent contractors as lawsuit settled

 SAN FRANCISCO (Reuters) - Uber has agreed to pay up to $100 million to settle a class-action lawsuit which resolves a major challenge to its business model by allowing the ride-hailing service to keep its California and Massachusetts drivers as independent contractors.

-The lawsuit had claimed that Uber drivers are employees and thus entitled to reimbursement of expenses.
+The lawsuit had claimed that Uber [UBER.UL] drivers are employees and thus entitled to reimbursement of expenses.

 The case against Uber had been closely watched in Silicon Valley, as other companies in the on-demand tech economy share Uber’s reliance on independent contractors.
 The class action had been scheduled for a trial in San Francisco federal court in June.